 How does a gas credit card work?

 Surprisingly, some of the best gas credit card options are not branded cards, like the Shell Fuel Rewards card, but are general rewards cards that award high percentage returns on gas purchases.
-A popular example is the Wells Fargo Propel American Express credit
+A popular example is the Wells Fargo Propel American Express credit card.

-Gas Credit Cards That Offer the Most Rewards
+About Gas Credit Cards That Offer the Most Rewards

 A gas credit card may be branded or unbranded.
 Branded cards include the: